-(2) No chlorine shall be discharged in detectable amounts.
-The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1mg/L. As specified in the monitoring requirements above, samples shall be taken from an access port in the discharge pipe between the point at which the basin underdrains tie into a single pipe and the point of entry to the Potomac River, accessible from Canal Road north of the Hydro Building.
+6 No chlorine shall be discharged in detectable amounts.
+The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1 mg/L. As specified in the monitoring requirements above, samples shall be taken from an access port in the discharge pipe between the point at which the basin underdrain ties into a single pipe and the point of entry to the Potomac River.